elj40/MajuFoosball-Elo/README.md

 **Player stats**
 - Input to search which stats you want
 - Table that shows all games played by player
+- Remake table to show better on mobile

 ## Backend

 **Game input**
 - Generate game data
-	- Oragnise data considernig type of game
+	- Oragnise data considering type of game
 	- Calculate elo change of each player (use highest players elo?, or average, or lowest?)
 - Send to server:
 	- Game: (Date, Type, WAttack, WDefense, LAttack, LDefence)